Italian Turkey Meat Loaf

 - Shape into a loaf and place in an 11x7-in. baking dish coated with cooking spray.
 Bake, uncovered, 30 minutes.

-Originally published as Italian Turkey Meat Loaf in Healthy Cooking Annual Recipes Annual 2014
+Originally published as Mighty Meatloaf in Healthy Cooking Annual Recipes 2014